r3wald/espurna-wiki/3rd-Party-Plugins.md

 * **custom.h** - this is the generic espurna custom header include file (included by all.h based on USE_CUSTOM_H build flag) allows setting and overriding espurna core flags definitions.
 This file includes the plugin activation code and a single integration (include in load image) enable flag for each plugin.

-* **plugin1.h** - The plugin header file (should be placed in config folder) includes plugin specific defines. this header is included by custom.h based on the plugin include flag (INCLUDE_PLUGINx) to allow switching on/off integration of multiple plugins.
+* **plugin1.h** - The plugin header file (to be placed in config folder) includes plugin specific defines. this header is included by custom.h based on the plugin include flag (INCLUDE_PLUGINx in custom.h) to allow switching on/off integration of multiple plugins.

-* **plugin1.ino** - The plugin template, to be placed in code folder. this template enables writing a plugin and use all espurna services and utils (I may missed some....but will improve).
+* **plugin1.ino** - The plugin template (to be placed in code folder). this template enables writing a plugin and use all espurna services and utils (the template file will be enhanced over time).

 ## Status:
 In development phase, working, limited tresting.